Bullet Train for Australia

-Bullet Train for Australia was an Australian political party, registered from 2013 to 2017.
+Bullet Train for Australia, formerly known as Bullet Train for Canberra, was an Australian political party, registered from 2013 to 2017.
 It was a single-issue party campaigning for a fast implementation of high-speed rail.
 It advocated that the first stage of the bullet train should run from Melbourne to Newcastle via Canberra and Sydney, and be built within 5 years.

-The party grew out of the Bullet Train for Canberra party led by Tim Bohm, which at the 2012 ACT elections gained around 9,000 votes, representing 4% of first preference votes.
+The party first contested the 2012 ACT election, gaining around 9,000 votes, representing 4% of first preference votes.

-The party had 18 candidates in the 2013 federal election, in the ACT, NSW and Victoria.
+The party was renamed to Bullet Train For Australia in 2013 and had 18 candidates in the federal election that year, in the ACT, NSW and Victoria.

-The party was involved in Glenn Druery's Minor Party Alliance.
+The party was involved in Glenn Druery's Minor Party Alliance (MPA) and the Alliance for Progress.

-The Bullet Train For Australia party fielded four candidates for seats in the House of Representatives in the ACT, NSW and Victoria in the 2016 federal election.
+The party fielded four candidates for seats in the House of Representatives in the ACT, NSW and Victoria in the 2016 federal election.

 On 23 May 2017, the Australian Electoral Commission approved the party's application for voluntary deregistration.